pop-os/cosmic-files/README.md

 # COSMIC FILE MANAGER
-The News File Manager for Cosmic Desktop write in Rust
+The New File Manager for Cosmic Desktop write in Rust
 > [!NOTE]
 > This Project is in early development version